visualpharm/Lunacy/docs/index_updated.md

-# Welcome to icons user manual
+# Welcome to Icons User Manual
 This document covers pretty much everything you need to know about how to get started and succeed with icons apps and API.

 # Why Icons8?

 The demand for visual content seems is only getting stronger nowadays.
 Having just a huge bunch of icons files may not necessarily help one to efficiently and competitively develop and support visually rich applications.
 Wouldn't it be much better to have a dedicated reliable platform like the [Icons8](https://icons8.com/) that would cope with all sort of the challenges associated with managing icons, keeping them up-to-date, and making them easily accessible in the most suitable forms and various contexts?

-# Which license do I need?
+# Which License Do I Need?

 [Icons web app](https://icons8.com/icons) allows our clients to manually search and retreive icons through a GUI.
 Icons API provides an ability to access icons programmatically, from within your apps, on the fly in real-time.
 In particular end-users of your products could generate their own projects, build their own visual content from within your apps powered by our API.